natacasey/Weather_Report_with_OpenWeatherMap_Using_Python/README.md

 Programming language - Python 3.7.
 OS - Windows 10 Home.
 The API key could be obtained at [OpenWeatherMap description](https://openweathermap.org/current).

-## Project description

-The goal of this project is to create a program that gets data from an open API OpenWeatherMap and presents a user with a weather report.
-The user needs to specify either a zip code or a city to get the results for a specific location.
-The report can be generated multiple times until a user gives a command to stop the program.

 ## Example of the output